A Brief History of a Growing Ministry

-Glenn Thomi accepted the superintendent’s position in 1966.
-Conditions necessitate the closing of many of the Mission’s programs, including the medical clinic, but Thomi faithfully provided leadership for the next twenty years, leading many men to a personal relationship with Jesus Christ.
+Glenn Thomi accepted the superintendent position in 1966.
+Conditions necessitated the closing of many of the Mission’s programs, including the medical clinic, but Thomi faithfully provided leadership for the next twenty years, leading many men to a personal relationship with Jesus Christ.

-In late 1987, Gene Price was named the new Director, and the Mission once again flourished.
+In late 1987, Gene Price was named the new Director, and the Mission continued to flourish.
 Funding for the ministry increased over 400% in the first six years under his leadership.
 Expansion of the ministry began in earnest in 1989, with the purchase of an adjoining building.
 Renovations were begun to expand the thrift store, laundry facility, and office space.
 Public awareness of the Mission’s activities grew rapidly, as did the ministry itself.

 In May of 1992, the Mission introduced a “New Life Program” for men who wanted to change their lives.
 Many broken and destitute men found help through the Lord in gaining victory over their addictive behaviors.

-In the early 1990’s, the board of the Union Rescue Mission began contemplating a departure from its mission to men only.
+In the early 1990’s, the board of the Union Rescue Mission began contemplating a departure from its ministry to men only.
 When an abandoned nursing home at 2800 North Hillside became available, the board purchased the facility to provide shelter and host programs for women and children.
-The remodeling went slowly as the leadership was intent on remain debt free.
+The remodeling went slowly as the leadership was intent on remaining debt free.